Bussy D'Ambois: Synopsis

 As the play opens, the aristocratic but impoverished Bussy, an unemployed soldier and an accomplished swordsman, is reflecting on the corrupt, avaricious, and violent society in which he lives.
 In the third line of his opening soliloquy, he expresses the radical view that "Who is not poor, is monstrous."
 Yet by the end of the scene Bussy has pocketed a thousand pounds to enter the service of Monsieur, the brother of the reigning King Henri III, who wishes to assemble a troupe of loyal henchmen to further his own political ends.
 From the start, Bussy shows that he is not cut out to be a follower: Monsieur's steward, who brings Bussy the payment, is rewarded for an impertinent attitude with a fist to his face.

 Subsequent scenes confirm the impression that Bussy's "cannibal valor" is too wild and uncontrolled to allow him to be a tool for ambitious nobles.
-He quarrels bloodily with courtiers who mock him; in a triple duel he is the one of the six combatants left standing.
+He quarrels bloodily with courtiers who mock him; in a triple duel he is the last of the six combatants left standing.
 Bussy enters into an adulterous affair with Tamyra (Françoise de Maridor), the wife of the powerful Count Mountsurry (Charles of Chambes Count of Montsoreau).
 Matters grow from bad to worse as Mountsurry tortures his wife on the rack to force her to confess her affair.
 Tamyra is forced to write a letter (in her own blood) to Bussy, summoning him to an assignation.
 Tamyra's chaplain, a friar who conveyed messages between the lovers, has died of shock at Tamyra's torture, and Mountsurry assumes his robes to deliver the message.
 Bussy sees the friar's ghost, and communicates with a conjured spirit that warns him of unfolding disaster; but the disguised Mountsurry arrives with Tamyra's letter.
 The trap is sprung when Bussy responds; he is gunned down in an ambush.